Robert Shaw (footballer)

-Robert Shaw (born 6 January 1955) is a former Australian rules footballer with the Essendon Football Club and coach in the VFL/AFL with the Fitzroy and Adelaide Football Clubs.
+Robert Shaw (born 6 January 1955) is an Australian former Australian rules footballer with the Essendon Football Club and coach in the VFL/AFL with the Fitzroy and Adelaide Football Clubs.
 Shaw was recruited from Sandy Bay Football Club in Tasmania.

 Playing career

-Essendon Football Club
+Essendon

 Recruited from Tasmanian club, Sandy Bay, Shaw played 51 games between 1974 and 1981 for the Essendon Football Club and was noted as a talented defender who was struck down by injury throughout a promising career.
 Shaw underwent nine major operations finally retiring at the end of the 1982 season.

 Tasmania State of Origin

 Shaw also represented Tasmania in the 1979 and 1980 State of Origin carnivals and overall played six games for his state.

 Coaching career

 Early coaching career roles

 Shaw was then appointed by Essendon Football Club senior coach, Kevin Sheedy as a specialist opposition analyst.
 In 1984, Shaw captain-coached Clarence Football Club in the Tasmanian Football League.
 In doing so, the team won the premiership in 1984 and finished as runners-up in 1985.
 He retired at the end of the 1985 season before returning to Essendon as assistant coach in 1986.
 He embarked on a coaching career, first with the Clarence Football Club in Tasmania in 1984–85.
 Shaw was then appointed Essendon Football Club assistant coach from 1986 to 1988 then transferred to Fitzroy Football Club as assistant coach between 1989 and 1990.
 Shaw coached Fitzroy to the VFL reserves premiership in 1989, defeating Geelong by two points.
 This represents Fitzroy's last premiership success.
 Shaw coached Tasmania at the 1988 Bicentennial Carnival and was Tasmania's State of Origin coach from 1990 to 1993.
 He successfully coached Tasmania to victory over Victoria in 1990 and was named assistant coach in Tasmania's Team of the Century.
 He was an inaugural inductee in the Tasmanian Football League's Hall of Fame and in 2008 was elevated to Legend status.
 He is also a Life Member of the Essendon Football Club and an AFL 200 Club Member.